Ombi-app/Ombi.Docs/docs/info/alternate-databases.md

         !!! note

             MySQL 8+ does authentication a little differently to how 5.7 used to.
-            If Ombi fails to connect to a MySQL 8+ instance, the first thing to try is recreating the user with the `mysql_native_password` auth method attached to it (as below).
+            If Ombi fails to connect to a MySQL 8+ instance, the first thing to try is altering the user to use `caching_sha2_password` (as below).
+            If you were previously using `mysql_native_password`, see "Alter Existing User" below to change it to the new (more secure) method.

         === "Single Database"

             ```mysql
             CREATE DATABASE IF NOT EXISTS `Ombi` DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_bin;
-            CREATE USER 'ombi'@'%' IDENTIFIED WITH mysql_native_password BY 'USE_A_SECURE_PASSWORD_HERE';
+            CREATE USER 'ombi'@'%' IDENTIFIED WITH caching_sha2_password BY 'USE_A_SECURE_PASSWORD_HERE';
             GRANT ALL PRIVILEGES ON `Ombi`.* TO 'ombi'@'%' WITH GRANT OPTION;
             ```